 Navigate to a container/ Reorder containers

 When on the containers menu, you can hover over the container list.
 As you hover, containers are highlighted.
 If you then click on the highlighted container title, the selected container is loaded in the main canvas area of the Editor.
 You can use the search tool above the containers listing to quickly search for a container.
 Additionally, you can reorder the containers by drag and drop in the list menu.

 Adding the container to a screen, or another container canvas

-You can add a container to a screen, or another container by first navigating to that screen or container and then selecting the 'Containers' tab.
-From the list of containers, you can click on the relevant 'Attach container' icon when you hover over that specific container.
+Furthermore, you can add a container to a screen, or another container using the Actions menu (accessed by clicking on the Actions icon) of the specific container.
 When adding a container to a canvas the original container size is automatically set for the container UI item.
 That size may be in several cases larger that your device’s screen/canvas size.
 In such a case you may need to resize the container after adding it to the screen.
 If the resize handles are not visible on your screen due to the container’s large size, then you can change the size properties from the container item properties pane.

 When duplicating a container, another container with the exact same properties and UI items is created.
 This functionality not only creates an exact replica of the container and UI items, but also re-creates and re-maps all the actions of the duplicated container UI items with new item mappings.

-You can delete a container by clicking on the delete icon that appears next to it when you hover over its title/thumbnail.
+You can delete a container from the Actions menu (accessed by clicking on the Actions icon) of the specific container.
 If the deleted container was previously added to screens then you will notice a missing container placeholder on each screen where the container was added to.
 You may delete that placeholder after deleting your container.